How to connect to the Google Drive MCP with Claude Code (4 steps)

 Related: How to use the Notion MCP in Claude Code

-To test it, open a Claude Code session and ask something like: "Search my Google Drive for the API spec doc and summarize the authentication section."
+Open a Claude Code session and run a test query like: "Search my Google Drive for the API spec doc and summarize the authentication section."

 {{this-blog-only-cta}}